 Student Accessibility Services (SAS)Eagle Connections

 Eagle Connections is a Florida Postsecondary Comprehensive Transition Program (FPCTP) for students with intellectual disabilities.
-The program follows the mission of TCC and provides a course of study that includes academic enrichment, socialization, and personal and career development designed to promote employment and independence.
+The program follows the mission of TCC and provides a course of study that includes academic enrichment, socialization, and personal and career development to promote employment and independence.

 Eagle Connections offers the Employment Credential, which is 25 or more credential units consisting of required core courses and electives chosen by the student based on their career interests.
 Courses are inclusive and are outlined on the Advising Sheet.
 The program is designed for students to take 2-3 courses per semester with the goal of completing within 4-5 semesters, or 2 years.
-Please note that students take courses on an audit basis and do not receive academic credit or a transferable degree.
+Students take courses on an audit basis and do not receive academic credit or a transferable degree.
 Rather they receive credential credit for each course in pursuit of completing the Employment Credential.